Classification of Metal and Alloys Ferrous – Iron as base metal Nonferrous – No iron in composition Alloy definitions –

 IS CODE :

-Information on this site is purely for education (students / users) purpose.
+Information on this site is purely for education purpose.
 The materials used and displayed on the Sites, including text, photographs, graphics, illustrations and artwork, video, music and sound, and names, logos, IS Codes, are copyrighted items of respective owners.
-They are provided here just for refrence/information.
-Their use here does not imply that you may use them for any purpose other than similar informational.
+Front Desk is not responsible and liable for information shared above.

 1) Metals Processing Advisor, “Iron and Steel Overview: An in depth look at the Iron and Steel Industries and associated process equipment.”